-The Compensation Committee of the Board consists of five Directors who are independent as defined in the NYSE Listed Company Manual.
-The members of the Compensation Committee are Mr. Brownell, Ms. Crutchfield, Mr. Dalton, Mr. Moulton, who serves as chairman, and Dr. Voll.
-The Compensation Committee held six meetings in 2012.
+The Compensation Committee of the Board consists of four Directors who are independent as defined in the NYSE Listed Company Manual.
+The members of the Compensation Committee are Mr. Brownell, Ms. Crutchfield, Mr. Moulton, who serves as chairman, and Dr. Voll.
+Michael J. Dalton served on the Compensation Committee until he retired from the Board effective April 18, 2013.
+The Compensation Committee held eight meetings in 2013.
 The duties of the Committee include establishing objectives and interpreting the terms of the Company's compensation policies with regard to base salary, incentive compensation, equity compensation, and benefits programs, as well as approval of executive-level base salaries and approval and recommendation to the Board of base salaries for Unitil's Named Executive Officers.
-The Compensation Committee's duties also include administration of merit, incentive, and commission compensation plans for all appropriate personnel, the review and approval of annual performance measures and approval of annual incentive compensation plan awards.
-The Compensation Committee is also responsible for the annual review and approval of the Compensation Discussion and Analysis contained in the Company's proxy statement.
+The Compensation Committee's duties also include administration of merit, incentive, and commission compensation plans for all appropriate personnel, the review and approval of annual incentive compensation Discussion and Analysis contained in the Company's proxy statement.
 The Compensation Committee operates under the Compensation Committee Charter, which it reviews annually and, as appropriate, amends to reflect changes in its responsibilities.
-The Compensation Committee Charter was last reviewed and ratified on September 19, 2012.
-The Compensation Committee Charter is available in the Investor Relations section of the Company's website at www.unitil.com.
+The Compensation Committee Charter was last reviewed and ratified on June 5, 2013.
+The Compensation Committee Charter is available in the Corporate Governance portion of the Investor Relations section of the Company's website at www.unitil.com.